mileticslobo/latn-cyrl-bridge/readme.txt

 No. Enter content in Cyrillic; the plugin serves transliterated Latin under `/lat/`.

 = Does this work with Yoast SEO? =
 Yes.
-Yoast is auto-detected; the plugin provides canonical/hreflang and a Latin sitemap variant without extra settings.
+Yoast is auto-detected.
+Canonical/hreflang integrate via filters; when Yoast Free is used (no hreflang), the plugin outputs hreflang tags itself.
+A Latin sitemap variant is discoverable from the main index.

 = Will internal links point to /lat/ in Latin mode? = Yes.
 Most internal URLs are prefixed with `/lat` automatically in Latin mode, excluding admin/login/REST URLs.